-Two members of staff in our school have undergone Team-teach Training which enables staff to safely deal with children who become violent or aggressive.
+Members of staff in our school have undergone TeamTeach Training which enables staff to safely deal with children who become violent or aggressive.

-If a child behaves in an anti-social manner, a reprimand from the teacher or teaching assistant is usually sufficient.
-For longer term behavioural issues we expect to work closely with parents, carers in supporting the child to understand that such behaviour is not acceptable.
-We will work with families to take appropriate measures to maintain and promote responsibility and good behaviour in the classroom and the playground.
+If a child behaves in an unkind, disrespectful or disruptive, a reprimand from the teacher or teaching assistant is usually sufficient.
+For longer term behavioural issues we expect to work closely with parents and carers in supporting the child to understand that such behaviour is not acceptable.
+Working in partnership, staff take appropriate measures to maintain and promote responsibility and good behaviour in the classroom and the playground.

-In some cases, outside agencies, to support a child's positive learning behaviour at school and at home.
-As part developing good behaviour we may complete an Individual Behaviour Plan alongside parents.
+In some cases, outside agencies are consulted to support a child's positive learning behaviour at school and at home.
+As part of developing good behaviour we may complete an Individual Behaviour Plan (IBP) alongside parents.

-For persistent or severe behavioural concerns, the SENCo will be consulted and we may work with the Educational Psychologist or Re-engagement unit (REU) at the Hackney Learning Trust to develop a Pastoral Support Plan (PSP).
+For persistent or severe behavioural concerns, such as ongoing disruption to learning despite sanctions and verbal or physical abuse, the SENCo will be consulted and we may work with the Educational Psychologist to develop a Pastoral Support Plan (PSP).
 As part of this process, a meeting will be held with a view to registering the child onto the SEN Register